qdrant/examples/qdrant_101_getting_started/README.md

 ## 5. Conclusion

 To wrap up, we have explored a bit of the fascinating world of vector databases, and we learned that these databases provide efficient storage and retrieval of high-dimensional vectors, making them ideal for similarity-based search tasks and recommendation systems.
 Both of these use cases can be applied in a variety of industries while helping us unlock new levels of information retrieval.
-In particular, recommendation systems built with Qdrant provide developers with enough flexibility to add and subtract data points that users liked or dislike, respectively, and even set up a threshold for how similar a recommendation must be before our applications can serve it.
+In particular, recommendation systems built with Qdrant provide developers with enough flexibility to add and subtract data points that users liked or disliked, respectively, and even set up a threshold for how similar a recommendation must be before our applications can serve it.

 We can't wait to see what cool applications you build with Qdrant.